uml-robotics/uml_hri_nerve_navigation/README.md

   Example command for starting a test with 5 iterations, and the robot's costmaps will clear in between goals
   > roslaunch uml_hri_nerve_navigation start_test.launch iterations:=5 clear_costmaps:=true

 * **estop.launch** - A software emergency stop in case the robot gets out of control during a test.
 **Arguments:**
-  * none
+  * **namespace (default: "")** - String argument that specifies the namespace the estop node should run in.

   Example command for activing the estop for a robot that does not have a namespace
   >roslaunch uml_hri_nerve_navigation estop.launch